alexandrudascal94/recipes-service/architecture.md

 Comparing with unit test, the integration tests the application context is loaded for each test and start a container with MongoDb, which it's time and resource consuming.

-Even though this is against some testing principle like Test Pyramid https://martinfowler.com/articles/practical-test-pyramid.html  tests will be added mostly for smaller logics.
+Even though this is against some testing principle like Test Pyramid https://martinfowler.com/articles/practical-test-pyramid.html  Unit tests will be added mostly for smaller logics.
 In the case of this service was not applicable yet.

 Current tests have coverage of  ~ 95%
 ![img.png](img.png)